jhaglu20/joelhaglund.com/_posts/2021-12-05-Building-A-Mechanical-Keyboard-Was-Harder-Than-I-Thought.markdown

 ---
 layout: post
-title:  "Building A Mechanical Keyboard Was Harder Than I thought"
+title:  "Building A Mechanical Keyboard Was Harder Than I Thought"
 date:   2021-12-08 09:30:14 -0500
-categories: Test
+categories: Reviews
 ---
 		I decided I was going to buy a friend a keyboard.
 Rather than just buy one off the shelf I decided that I was going to try to create something